yopox/mdConvert/README.md

   - itemize and enumerate with a maximum of 4 levels (can be increased), however those two can't mix with each other
   - tables
   - quotations (inline and block, with or without a reference)
-  - binary trees with TikZ
+  - binary trees with TikZ (and soon every tree)
   - links (can be improved though, c.f.
 Issue)

 **TO-DO :**